zcoder/u500vz-linux-howto/README.md

 Storage:     Works
 Card Reader: Not Tested
 Camera:      Not Tested
+Wifi:        Works
-Networking:  Works, BT Not Tested
+BT:          Not Tested
+Ethernet:    Works
 Audio:       Not Tested
+USB ports:   Works (as 2.0, 3.0 Not Tested)
+HDMI:        Not Tested
-Interfaces:  Not Tested
+Mini VGA:    Not Tested
 </pre>

 Preparation